-7.8 TYPES OF GROUPS
+7.7 TYPES OF GROUPS

 We can categorise groups in several ways.
-Based on the degree of closeness, the relationship can be split into two primary segments.
+On the basis of the degree of closeness, the relationship can be split into two primary segments.

-There is an intimate face-to-face interaction between the members of the primary group, and the members are experiencing maximum "we are feeling."
+There is an intimate face-to-face interaction between the members of the primary group, and the members are experiencing maximum "we feeling."
 This category includes family, play groups, and the community of the village.

-In this category, partnerships are casual and characterised by shared interests.
+In this category, partnerships are more or less casual and characterised by shared interests.
 This category includes clubs, labour unions, etc.